 MSOT (master of science in OT)

-The master’s degree varies in cost depending on the school you go to, but overall is less expensive and less time intensive than an OTD.
+The cost of obtaining a master’s degree varies depending on the school you choose, but overall, it is less expensive and less time-intensive than earning an OTD.

-For the vast majority of OT jobs in the US, you will be qualified to compete for the same jobs as an OTD.
-And, your salary will likely not vary based on your degree.
+The vast majority of OT jobs in the US are open to both MSOT and OTD occupational therapists.
+And, your salary likely will not vary much based solely on your degree.
 So, if your goal is to practice in a traditional setting, an MSOT is probably your most economical choice.

-Another perk of this degree is that it allows you to begin practicing more quickly, and really understanding your strengths and interests.
-Then, if you want to specialize later in your career, you could look into a specialty certification to advance your knowledge and possibly open more job opportunities.
+Another perk of this degree is that it allows you to begin practicing more quickly, so you can dial in on your unique strengths and interests more quickly.
+Then, if you want to specialize later in your career, you could look into a specialty certification to advance your knowledge—and possibly open more job opportunities.

-If you are interested in teaching, an MSOT degree will also allow you to teach at an OTA program and potentially at some other OT programs.
+If you are interested in teaching, an MSOT degree will also allow you to teach at an OTA program—and potentially some OT programs.
 (See the question below: Is your goal to work in academia?)

 OTD Degree (doctorate of OT)

 The OTD degree takes approximately 3.5 years to complete.
-It includes the same initial coursework listed above for an MSOT, but then OTD students also complete about 1 semester of additional coursework and a final capstone experience (4 months).
+It includes the same initial coursework as the MSOT, but OTD students also complete about 1 semester of additional coursework and a final capstone experience (which takes 4 months).

 The intent of this additional education is to provide extra training in education, research, and clinical leadership.

-The OTD degree sets you up to begin specializing and pursuing your particular interests early in your career.
-So, if you think that teaching, leading, or program development may be something you’d really like to do, the OTD degree is worthwhile to consider!
+The OTD degree sets you up to begin specializing and pursuing your unique interests early in your career.
+So, if you are interested in pursuing academia, leadership, or program development, the OTD degree is worth considering!

-However, you should be aware that the OTD is considered an entry-level degree.
-Following education training requirements, graduate programs are required to have a portion of their faculty with terminal degrees in their field.
-While for many, the OTD can open pathways for teaching, those seeking careers in academia may want to ask faculty about this requirement.
-Some may be asked to complete additional training to obtain a terminal degree.
+However, you should be aware that the OTD is still considered an entry-level degree.
+In line with education training requirements, OT graduate programs are required to have a portion of faculty members with terminal degrees in their field.
 For example, OT doctoral programs are required to have at least 50% of full-time core faculty with a post-professional doctorate (per ACOTE Standard A.2.7).
+So, while the OTD can open pathways for teaching, those seeking careers in academia may want to dig into these requirements, as they may still need to complete additional training to obtain a terminal degree.

-As mentioned above, the program culminates in a capstone experience.
-We encourage you to check out our podcast episode dedicated to Making the OTD Capstone Matter, to better understand the capstone.
-You can see examples of experiences in our OT Capstone Catalog.
+As mentioned above, the OTD program culminates in a capstone experience.
+To gain a better understanding of the capstone, we encourage you to check out our podcast episode on Making the OTD Capstone Matter.
+You can also see examples of capstone experiences in our OT Capstone Catalog.

 Terminal Occupational Therapy Degrees

-Once you’ve obtained an entry level degree, your OT academic journey does not need to stop!
+Once you’ve obtained an entry-level degree, your OT learning journey does not have to end!
 There are several other degrees you can consider.
-Below are the options that are considered terminal degrees because they are the highest level of education you can obtain in their respective areas.
+The options below are considered terminal degrees, because they are the highest level of education you can obtain in their respective areas.

 PPOTD (post-professional OTD)

-For individuals that graduated with a bachelor’s or master’s degree in occupational therapy, they can pursue a post-professional OTD program.
+Individuals who graduated with a bachelor’s or master’s degree in occupational therapy can pursue a post-professional OTD.
 The PPOTD is considered a terminal degree in the field.

-The benefit of a PPOTD is that it can expand your teaching options and establish your mastery in a particular area of practice.
+A PPOTD can expand your teaching options and further establish your mastery in a particular area of practice.
 It can also equip you to grow in the areas of leadership, innovation, community practice, and/or advocacy.

-People who complete the PPOTD degree typically add the credentials OTD to their name.
-(Honestly, this can be a little confusing because the credentials appear the same as the entry-level OTD.)
+Occupational therapists who complete the PPOTD degree typically add the credentials OTD to their name.
+(Honestly, this can be a little confusing, because the credentials look the same as those for the entry-level OTD.)

-This degree is offered by a number of schools, many of them are online and the duration is typically a couple of years with part time effort.
+This degree is offered by a number of schools.
+Many PPOTD programs are online, and the duration is typically a couple of years with part-time effort.
 The cost varies by program.
-The curriculum content also varies significantly, as they are not standardized by ACOTE, like entry-level degrees are.
+The curriculum content also varies significantly, as this degree is not standardized by ACOTE like entry-level degrees are.
 Many programs do include some type of capstone or final project.

-Amanda Mack, OTD, MS, OTR/L, CLC is an associate professor at Washington University at St. Louis, and she recently completed a market analysis of PPOTD programs and was willing to share some of her findings about the variation between programs.
+Amanda Mack, OTD, MS, OTR/L, CLC, an associate professor at Washington University at St. Louis who recently completed a market analysis of PPOTD programs, shared with us some of her findings on the variation among programs.

-She said that most programs range from 1.5 years to 3 years part-time, this typically includes 5-6 semesters (including a summer semester).
-Some allow you to go right from your master’s degree into the PPOTD; others require 1 or more years of work as an OT.
+She said most programs range from 1.5 years to 3 years part-time.
+This typically requires 5–6 semesters of coursework (including a summer semester).
+Some programs allow you to go right from your master’s degree program to a PPOTD program; others require 1 or more years of work as a practicing OT.

-The cost of programs varied widely.
-The most expensive was around $70,000 and the cheapest was around $13,000.
+The cost of these programs varies widely.
+In Amanda’s analysis, the most expensive was around $70,000 and the cheapest was around $13,000.
 Private schools are generally more expensive than public institutions.

-The program fees also vary widely and should definitely be explored to figure out the total cost.
-Most program fees were somewhere in the $25,000 – $35,000 range for the whole program.
+The program fees also vary widely, and we definitely recommend exploring them as you compare the total cost of different options.
+Most program fees fell somewhere between $25,000–$35,000 for the whole program.

-More programs are moving toward 100% online, though some still require on-site visits, and there are a handful of in-person PPOTD programs out there.
-She offered the helpful reminder that just because a program is online doesn’t mean that it is less work :-).
-Students should still expect to spend around 20 hours/week on coursework even for part-time curriculum.
+More programs are moving toward 100% online (though some still require onsite visits), and there are a handful of in-person PPOTD programs out there.
+Amanda offered the helpful reminder that just because a program is online doesn’t mean that it requires less work. 🙂 Students should still expect to spend around 20 hours per week on coursework—even for part-time curriculum.

-Finally, she highlights the importance of understanding the focus and specialties of each program—some are more clinically focused, or leadership focused, or more generalist.
-Some require residencies, some don’t.
-Some have all asynchronous learning, some require a lot of synchronous time.
+Finally, she highlighted the importance of understanding the focus and specialties of each program.
+Some are more generalist, while others are more clinically focused or leadership-specific.
+Some require residencies, and some don’t.
+Some feature all asynchronous learning, while others require a lot of synchronous time.
 Make sure you understand the model of the program and how it will fit into your lifestyle!

 Other Common Terminal Degrees

-Some individuals in OT may seek other degrees that support their area of clinical practice, education or research.
-There are many different types of degrees but some of the more common ones include the following:
+Some OT professionals may seek other degrees that support their area of clinical practice, education, or research.
+There are many different types of degrees, but some of the more common ones pursued by OTs include:

 PhD (doctor of philosophy)

-The PhD degree typically takes between 4-7 years to complete and is typically rigorous and specific training to become an independent scientist as the principal investigator (PI).
-In most PhD programs, you will be aligned with an individual mentor who oversees your training during that time.
-Along with a written dissertation, a PhD typically includes some sort of preliminary exam after coursework is completed, a proposal presentation, and dissertation defense.
+The PhD degree typically takes 4–7 years to complete.
+It offers rigorous and specific training to become an independent scientist as the principal investigator (PI).
+In most PhD programs, you will be matched with an individual mentor who oversees your training during that time.
+Along with a written dissertation, a PhD program typically requires:

-Like all degrees, be sure to really dig into the costs and benefits at each program you are considering.
-Some full-time research oriented PhDs cover education costs and offer a stipend and student benefits.
+As with any degree, be sure to really dig into the costs and benefits of each program you are considering.
+Some full-time, research-oriented PhD programs cover education costs and/or offer a stipend or other student benefits.

 Upon passing a dissertation defense, most graduates include the PhD credential behind their name.